funkstyr/earthbnb/README.md

 `--detectOpenHandles`: just to get rid of Jest error

 - Reaserched and found it could be a create-react-app issue with react-scripts and Jest
-- Need to look into running CRA and /api Jest together
+- Need to look into running `/web` CRA and `/api` Jest in yarn workspaces

 ### Yarn